chuigda/chttpd/README.md

 ```shell
 CFLAGS="-O2 -g -fstack-protector-strong" make
 ```

+There is a plan of porting `chttpd` to Windows platform, but no timetable.
+Don't rely on this.

 ## ⚙️ Configure
 Configuration file of `chttpd` uses PL2BK DSL.
 A sample configuration looks like: